Do you like Lord of the Rings?

-I hadn’t even stepped inside and I was in love with the place.
-The curved turfed roof and round windows.
+I hadn’t even stepped inside and I was in love.
+The curved turfed roof and circle windows.
 Not to mention the trees and wildlife that sat just outside.

 We walked straight into the open plan living room/dining room.
 To the right was the kitchen and bathroom and to the left 2 bedrooms.

-I recognised the place immediately from the films.
+I recognised the place immediately from the Lord of the Rings and Hobbit films.
 The small touches around the place made it feel really warm and lived in.

 Myself, Emma and Gil took to our new life in the Hobbit House pretty quickly.
 Although we’d all initially talked about doing some work it just didn’t seem right not to make the most of the creative space.

 I quickly adopted the armchair by the fire (in my head this was Gandalf’s chair) and did some reading and writing.
 Emma did some scrapbooking and Gil dressed up in the provided cloak and walked around the house pretending to be a wizard.

 We all had an amazing nights sleep.
 Emma compared her room to ‘sleeping in the womb’